Ongezwa97/Coffee-Shop-Analysis/README.md

 * Focus on Coffee: It's the most profitable category, ensure consistent stock and promotions.
 * Also mosst sales are being generated in the morning therefore more staff must be placed in the morning for quick service.
 * Afternoon sales drop sharply, especially for coffee and bakery.
 Light lunch combos or 50% discounted can be introduce during this time.
-* June sets a peak benchmark – use this data to predict July–Sept outcome.
+* May sets a peak benchmark – use this data to predict July–Sept outcome.